Bitcoin-com/developer.bitcoin.com/src/data/docs/badger/send-wormhole-token.md

   - value `String` token amount to send
   - sendTokenData `Object` containing tokenId and tokenProtocol properties
     - tokenId `String` id of token
-      - _Simple Ledger_: The txid of the geneis transaction
-      - _Wormhole_: The wormhole property ID
+      - _Wormhole_: The wormhole burn address "qqqqqqqqqqqqqqqqqqqqqqqqqqqqqu08dsyxz98whc" followed by the property ID
+      - _Example_: Nakamoto token's property ID is 227 which makes its tokenId "qqqqqqqqqqqqqqqqqqqqqqqqqqqqqu08dsyxz98whc227"
   - tokenProtocol `String` protocol of the token
-    - `slp` for Simple Ledger Protocol tokens
     - `wormhole` for Wormhole tokens
 - `Callback` with error and response parameters